- There were around 45,500 new cases of lung cancer in the UK in 2013, that’s 120 cases diagnosed every day.

-- Lung cancer is the second most common cancer in the UK after breast cancer (2012).
+- Lung cancer is the third most common cancer in the UK (2013).

-- In men, lung cancer is the second most common cancer in the UK, with around 24,000 cases diagnosed in 2012.
+- In males in the UK, lung cancer is the second most common cancer, with around 24,500 cases diagnosed in 2013.

-- In women, lung cancer is the second most common cancer in the UK, with around 20,500 cases diagnosed in 2012.
+- In females in the UK, lung cancer is the second most common cancer, with around 21,000 cases diagnosed in 2013.

 - Rates of lung cancer in Scotland are among the highest in the world, reflecting the history of high smoking prevalence there.